xulihang/BasicCAT-website/_posts/2023-05-03-ChatGPT-image-translator.md

 In addition, you can export the source text, use a third-party tool to do the translation and then import the translation back.

+## Use Terms to Improve the Translation

+You can define terms in the project.
+If the sentences to translate contain term entries, ImageTrans will send the terms to ChatGPT to improve the translation.
+For example, we can define the translation of Jenny to "詹妮" instead of "珍妮".
+Check out [this issue](https://github.com/xulihang/ImageTrans-docs/issues/546#issuecomment-1873325038) for details.

 ## Limitation

 The limitation of the plugin is that it does not allow for continuous conversations like the web version to improve the translation.